visalso/visalso.github.io/index.md

   <div style="flex: 1 1 260px; min-width: 260px; margin-left: 1.5rem;">
     <p>
-      I am a Ph.D. candidate in Physics at Rice University, working with Prof. Guido Pagano on trapped-ion quantum technologies, with an anticipated graduation in May 2026.
+      I am a Ph.D. candidate in Physics at Rice University, working with Prof. Guido Pagano (<a href="https://paganolab.rice.edu/" target="_blank" rel="noopener noreferrer">Quantum Simulation Lab</a>) on trapped-ion quantum technologies, with an anticipated graduation in May 2026.
 My primary research focuses on experimental realizations of open-system dynamics in chemically motivated models with engineered coherent and dissipative interactions, sitting at the interface